Opie and Anthony: Stern feud, XFL show, and syndication

-FCC fine, Sex for Sam 3 incident, and cancellation
+FCC fines, Sex for Sam 3 incident, and cancellation

 In June 2002, the FCC issued a $21,000 fine to Infinity broadcasting for the broadcast of content from Opie and Anthony it deemed in breach of its indecency regulations, following listener complaints.
 The cited segments included the November 15, 2000 airing of "Teen Week", a song that detailed incestual sex between a father and daughter, a November 16, 2000 segment of "Guess What's in My Pants" which involved a sexual discussion with a seventeen-year-old female, and a song parody played on January 8, 2001, titled "I'm Horny for Little Girls".
+Although a transcript or recording of the segments cited were not submitted to the FCC for review, the agency still issued the fine.

 On July 13, 2002, Hughes, Cumia and Norton hosted the T&A with O&A beach party in Angola, New York attended by an estimated 5,000 people.
 The event featured stripping contests, a volleyball tournament among nightclub dancers, which developed into "a rowdy event combining full nudity and lewd acts with foreign objects".
 The event was investigated by the police, who arrested drunk drivers and attendees for disorderly conduct.

 On August 22, 2002, the show was suspended following its third annual Sex for Sam contest held on August 15 that encouraged listeners to have sex in risky places for prizes while a witness reported from the location.
 Its name derived from the Boston Beer Company, producer of Samuel Adams beer that sponsored the contest and prize.
 In the segment, comedian Paul Mecurio, on a cellphone, described Brian Florence and Loretta Harper, a Virginia couple visiting Manhattan, having simulated sex in a vestibule at St. Patrick's Cathedral, several feet away from a Mass service.
 The couple were arrested for public lewdness, and Mecurio for acting in concert.
 The incident received widespread media attention, causing WNEW to issue an apology the following day, but it was rejected by the Catholic League that wrote to the FCC demanding Hughes and Cumia be fined and the removal of WNEW's license.
 The Boston Beer Company also apologized.
 The show aired live on the following day, but the hosts could not address the incident for legal reasons.
 WNEW aired a week of reruns while Infinity kept Hughes and Cumia off the air while the matter was reviewed.
 They were fired on August 22, in addition to WNEW's general manager and program director the day before.
 Florence died from a heart attack in September 2003 and Harper and Mecurio pleaded guilty to disorderly conduct in 2003.